guiohm/mySacredGeometryOpenSCADModels/README.md

 # mySacredGeometryOpenSCADModels

 This is basically my personnal directory of Sacred geometry models intended to be 3D printed.
-There's a bit of french here and there, because, well..
+There's a lot of french, because, well..
 I'm french.
+These are not intended to be user friendly.
+I made those for a friend (and also for me) and this is designed for a specific purpose.
+So you likely won't have any use of this.

 ## LICENSE